 Then, from the “Harsh Realm” I was immediately catapulted “Out of Bounds”.
 How’s that for a crappy segue?
 Anyway, the next shorts collection started out innocently enough with a good ol’ fashioned experimental flick – from Austria no less.
-For Mountain Trip, director Siegfried A. Fruhauf slides a gazillion picturesque postcards of his country in front of his camera for an abstract Sound of Music without the cheezy songs or that bitch Julie Andrews and those wailing little brats.
+For Mountain Trip, director Siegfried A. Fruhauf slides a gazillion picturesque postcards of his country in front of his camera for an abstract Sound of Music without the cheezy songs or Julie Andrews and those wailing little brats.

 Many short experimental films seem to drone on forever, but not Monday With the Martins by Jeffrey Erbach, which was practically over just as I was about to get into it.
 Great hazy cinematography of images frozen in time, I wish I could have spent a week with the Martins, a rather kinky couple, rather than one brief day.

 From the too short to the vaguely too long came The Lost Bundefjord Expedition directed by Matt Holm.
 Having the feel of a whacked-out educational film, I couldn’t figure out if this was a humorous interpretation of a true story of 3 deranged, frostbitten explorers crossing a several mile long frozen lake or if it was all a pure work of fiction.
-Either way, I was getting cold and claustrophobic just watching the damn thing.
+Either way, I was getting cold and claustrophobic just watching the darn thing.
 And tho’ I thought it dragged a little, despite being extremely funny, that opinion may have been caused by me being frustrated by the previous film.
 And I can’t imagine filming on the ice like that.
 Holm’s got some balls and gets some extra credit just for his choice of location to shoot.

 Bryan Boyce directed last year’s most excellent Special Report, in which he manipulated the mouths of modern-day news anchors to mimic the dialogue from ’50s sci-fi & horror B-movies.
-This year Bryan was back with the same concept, except he altered an Al gore & George W. Bush presidential debate to transform them into hucksters for a home shopping channel hawking kitchy election collectibles, which also happened to be the name of the movie — Election Collectibles.
+This year Bryan was back with the same concept, except he altered an Al Gore & George W. Bush presidential debate to transform them into hucksters for a home shopping channel hawking kitchy election collectibles, which also happened to be the name of the movie — Election Collectibles.
 Somehow perfectly selecting footage of the buffoonish candidates to match the thoroughly obnoxious audio, Collectibles is another dynamite hit for Mr. Boyce.

 This brilliant short was then followed by the unfortunate Drink Me by Lisa Barnstone.
 Essentially a music video for the Butthole Surfers’ twisted remake of “Hurdy-Gurdy Man” and utilizing a technique borrowed from other films – an actor is shot a frame at a time after jumping into the air so that she appears to be hovering over the ground — Drink Me did feature some exquisite B&W cinematography, so the film wasn’t a total loss.